-Have a look at some of the children's work in our art gallery.
+Have a look at some of the children's work in

 Art is taught discretely, with an ambitious and exciting curriculum which balances the development of artistic skills with building language, knowledge and understanding to enable art appreciation.
 Art lessons give all children the opportunity to explore their creativity and imagination, and express their ideas.
 Art is taught as an expressive means of communication, that builds confidence and creative thinking, and values originality.

 - Our artwork is striking in its range and quality and is celebrated through displays around the school.

 - Visitors to the school regularly comment on the high standard of the artwork.

 - Children are encouraged to enter art competitions and apply for art scholarships.

 - Local artists and crafts people come into school to work with the children.

 - Ipads are used to support drawing, painting and animation projects.

 - Children are given the opportunity in KS2 to work towards Arts Award at Discover and Explore levels.

 Art is exceptionally well-resourced and taught by specialist teachers from Year 1 to Year 6.
 We have a well equipped art room and superb resources.